Yoot Saito: History

 After leaving Recruit, he established his own game development company Vivarium, but continued to serve in an honorary fellow position at Recruit for 5 years.
 The first game developed by Vivarium was Seaman released for the Dreamcast.
 Seaman was a major hit on the console, becoming a cultural phenomenon even outside of the gaming world.
 Seaman was later ported to both PlayStation 2 and Windows, receiving multiple awards, including an Excellence Award for Interactive Art at the 1999 Japan Media Arts Festival[1], the DIME Trend award, and the Original Game Character of the Year award at GDC 2002.
 Yutaka Saitou currently serves as the representative director of both Vivarium and his earlier company OPeNBooK.

 Yutaka Saitou was at one point considered a Mac Evangelist.
 He published "Under the Apple Tree" (Ringo no ki no shita de, 林檎の樹の下で) which details the turbulent events between the first Apple computer being imported into Japan and Apple Japan being established.
 He also published "The Secrets of Macintosh's creation" (Makkintosshu Tanjou no Hiwa, マッキントッシュ誕生の秘話), which features interviews with both the founding members and other core developers.

-From 1999 to 2001 he served as an adviser to Sega, contributing to their corporate strategy.
-Following this he developed the Nintendo Gamecube game Odama, and in 2007 released a successor to Seaman titled Seaman 2.
+From 1999 to 2001, he served as an adviser to Sega, contributing to their corporate strategy.
+Following this, he developed the Nintendo GameCube game Odama, and in 2007, he released a successor to "Seaman" titled "Seaman 2."